 - They help in promoting a considerable reduction in Algae.

-- They are a great provider of safe and shielded habitat for fry and fish.
+- They are a great provider of safe and shielded habitats for fry and fish.

-- Aquarium plants help in reconstructing the natural habitat of varieties of fish and animals.
+- Aquarium plants help reconstruct the natural habitat of varieties of fish and animals.

-- They could naturally aid enhance chemical filtration.
+- They could naturally aid in enhancing chemical filtration.

-- Aquatic plants greatly help in aeration of the water column.
+- Aquatic plants greatly help in the aeration of the water column.

 - The root systems of aquarium plants encourage substrate security.

 What are the most popular aquarium plants to reduce nitrates brands?

 The most renowned aquarium plants that have the capability to minimize nitrates include:

 When adding live aquatic plants to the tank, the following must be observed:

 A good substrate commonly comprises of 2 layers that are specially designed to grip and provide the necessary minerals that are substantial for the plants.
 In addition to this, a combination of potting soil and laterite for the lower layer could help guarantee a safe reservoir of minerals- this should be 2 by up to 3 inches.

 On the other hand, the top layer must comprise of gravel or sand at least 1 by up to 2 inches.
 Please be guided that waste particles are a lot uncomplicated to isolate from gravel when extracting the substrate.